 She plays Ana, a mum grappling with inner demons as she heads to visit a man in prison ("He's a monster, and I want to make sure people don't forget").

 The man in question, Saul, is played by Jeremy Renner with the same sort of distilled intensity he brought to the role of Neo Ned.
 Mentally, Saul is on the same page as Ana ("I pray to God she hates me") and is clearly due for release... the sort that will see him meeting his maker.

 The film interweaves the events that lead up to the point where Saul's life collides with that of Ana and her son Jesse the first time, and those that see them meet again, linking them cleverly to build suspense.

 Oliver and director of photographyTristan Whitman have created an excellent look, using a bleached-out colour palette to good advantage.
-Oliver also has a keen eye for framing and it is to his credit that he ellicits a compelling performance from 10-year-old Bobby Coleman, perfectly believable as Jesse, a kid with attention-span problems.
+Oliver also has a keen eye for framing and it is to his credit that he elicits a compelling performance from 10-year-old Bobby Coleman, perfectly believable as Jesse, a kid with attention-span problems.

 It is the plodding plotting which ultimately puts the brakes on, however.
-Although, intitially, the swinging perspective from Ana to Saul creates a dramatic momentum, several scenes - particularly those in which Saul talks about all things biblical with CSI: Miami veteran Adam Rodriguez - drag, reducing the tension everyone has worked so hard to create.
+Although, initially, the swinging perspective from Ana to Saul creates a dramatic momentum, several scenes - particularly those in which Saul talks about all things biblical with CSI: Miami veteran Adam Rodriguez - drag, reducing the tension everyone has worked so hard to create.

 Equally, despite its deliberately non-linear storyline, the simple fact that we see clearly where Saul is at the start of the movie, inevitability diminishes the climax - although, just because you can see the road ahead, doesn't mean the journey is devoid of interest.